2020: Sixth call of Interdisciplinary Grants at the University of Bern (UniBE ID Grants)

 - The sum pledged for each application is generally between CHF 75,000 and 150,000.

 - Support is provided to prepare for the following principal applications: Sinergia of the Swiss National Science Foundation (SNSF), interdisciplinary project funding of the SNSF (from 2016 onwards within the Sinergia Program), Synergy (European Research Council), applications for equivalent subsidies from national and international support agencies (project funding).
+PLEASE NOTE: there will be no call for ERC Synergy Grants in 2021!

 - Persons entitled to apply are independent research group leaders (including individual researchers) from all faculties of the University of Bern, including researchers from Bern University Hospital.

-- Applicants must be employed at the University of Bern or Bern University Hospital for the whole duration of the principal project.
+- Applicants (all!) must be employed at the University of Bern or Bern University Hospital for the whole duration of the principal project.
 They also have to be eligible for the principal project (for example position, maximum number of projects allowed for one person, et al.).

 - Applicants must not have already successfully submitted a principal application as indicated above in the same connection.